carlosvega/DebunkMonkeypoxML/README.md

 ### Code employed for study one

-Code employed for for study one.
+Code employed to replicate study one with the 'blided' version of the dataset.
 See the [Jupyter Notebook](https://github.com/carlosvega/DebunkMonkeypoxML/blob/main/monkeypox-study-one.ipynb) for the output and further details.

 ```python
 from fastai.vision.all import *